tobyndockerill/multisite-global-search/readme.txt

 **Features**

 * Multisite Global Search Widget.
 Show a search form in your sidebar.
-* Customizable results page URI.
+* Customizable relative URI for results page.
 * Two different form types, vertical and horizontal.
 * Search across all network blogs or only in your blogs if you are logged.
 * Search results are showed in a page which contents the shortcode: `[multisite_search_result]`